codekansas/codekansas.github.io/_posts/2016-04-27-keras-language-modeling.markdown

 Each category is grouped in the 3-dimensional vector space.
 The network learned each of these categories from how each word was used.
 This is very useful for developing a language model.

-## <a name="rnn"></a>What do pirates call neural networks?
+## <a name="rnn"></a>Recurrent Neural Networks

 As the Keras examples illustrate, there are different philosophies on deep language modeling.
 [Feng et. al.][feng] did a bunch of benchmarks with convolutional networks, and ended up with some impressive results.
 [Tan et. al.][tan] used recurrent networks with some different parameters.
-I'll focus on recurrent neural networks (*Arrrgh*NNs) first.
+I'll focus on recurrent neural networks (What do pirates call neural networks? *Arrrgh*NNs) first.
 In general, I'll assume some familiarity with both recurrent and convolutional neural networks.
 [Andrej Karpathy's blog](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) discusses neural networks in detail.
 Here is an image from that post which explains the core concept:

 ![Recurrent neural network](/images/karpathy_rnn.jpeg)

-#### <a name="vanilla"></a>Vanilla
+### <a name="vanilla"></a>Vanilla

 The basic RNN architecture is essentially a feed-forward neural network that is stretched out over a bunch of time steps and has it's intermediate output added to the next input step.
 This idea can be expressed as an update equation for each input step: